Schoesler: Drought emergency declaration ‘long overdue’

 “While the governor’s drought declaration is welcome and expected news, it is long overdue for our part of the state,” Schoesler said in a Wednesday afternoon new release.
 Schoesler, a wheat farmer whose 9th Legislative District includes Whitman County.
 “Farmers throughout eastern Washington have known since early this spring that we are facing a serious drought problem in our region, and the very hot and dry summer so far has just made it worse.”

-“While I’m glad Jay Inslee is finally taking action on this drought, he should have acted much sooner,” Schoelser said.
+“While I’m glad Jay Inslee is finally taking action on this drought, he should have acted much sooner,” Schoesler said.